miazga/Studies/Readme.md

 cd server
 ./scripts/build-and-push.sh
 ```
-- setup connection string for the Mongo using heroku panel add add a config:
+- setup connection string for the Mongo using Heroku panel add add a config:
 MongoDbSettings__ConnectionString="mongodb://{yourdatabase}"
 - to build mobile app you must setup your account and run
 ```bash